christiansteier/mooclms/docs/source/youtube_videos.rst

 Repository capabilities
 -------------------------
-There is just one capability, Use youtube in file picker, which is allowed for the default authenticated user role.
+There is just one capability, **Use youtube in file picker**, which is allowed for the default authenticated user role.